 TWIA has established a positive working relationship with the Ombudsman.
-Through cooperative efforts we are able to answer policyholder questions before concerns are escalated to the Department's complaint division and assist in education efforts promoted by the COAST Team.
+Through cooperative efforts, we have been able to answer policyholder questions before concerns are escalated to the Department's complaint division, and to assist in education efforts promoted by the COAST Team.